Mathematics Course Information for First Year Students

 - Calculus courses at Colby

-Several departments require one or more mathematics courses for fulfillment of their departmental majors or minors.
+Mathematics courses are required for many majors at Colby.
 If you are interested in a particular subject you should thoroughly read the section in the Colby Course Catalogue that details the requirements for a major or a minor in that subject.
 Below we reproduce some of the mathematics requirements for majors in various subjects.
 Read the information below in tandem with the course catalog, not as a substitute!
 Clicking on the name of the department opens that department’s catalogue entry in a new window.

-Basic Major requires Mathematics 121 or 161 or equivalent; one additional course chosen from 122, 162, 253, SC 212, or Computer Science 151 or 152 is also required.
-Certain specialized majors have different requirements; see Biology in the course catalogue.
+Basic Major requires Mathematics 125 or 135 or equivalent; one additional course chosen from 160, 165, 253, SC 212, or Computer Science 15X is also required.
+Certain specialized majors, especially Computational Biology, have different requirements; see Biology in the course catalogue.

 - Computer Science.

-Major requires four of the following courses: Mathematics 121 or 161; 122 or 162; 253; 262; 311; Computer Science 151 or 152.
+Major requires four of the following courses: Mathematics 120, 125, 130 or 135; 160 or 165; 253; 262; 311; Computer Science 15X.
 See Physics in the course catalogue about additional electives, as well as further mathematics course recommendations toward graduate school in physics and astronomy.

 - Environmental Studies